Winestead

+The name Winestead possibly derives from the Old English wīfstede meaning 'women's place'.
+Another theory derives it from Wifastede or Wifestede, meaning 'Wifa/Wife's place'.

 It is also the ancient seat of the Hildyard/Hilliard/Hildegardis family, whose ancestry is believed to be of Saxon origin.
 The Hildyard family of Winestead became extinct on the death of Sir Robert D'Arcy Hildyard, Bart., who died without heirs in 1814.
 Hildyard bequeathed his estates to his niece, Ann Catherine Whyte, who married in the following year Thomas Blackborne Thoroton, Esq., of Flintham Hall, Flintham, Nottingham.
 Col. Thoroton of the Coldstream Guards subsequently assumed the name and coat-of-arms of Hildyard.
 His heirs, who still have the surname Hildyard, reside at Flintham Hall today.
 The Hildyard family lived at Winestead for 10 generations, and even after the death of the last Baronet, the heirs continued to own Winestead Hall.

 In 1823 inhabitants in the village numbered 129.
 Occupations included six farmers.

 The church of St Germain was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.

 The White Hall was designated a Grade II* listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.

 Winestead was served from 1854 to 1964 by Winestead railway station on the Hull and Holderness Railway.